oopsmonk/documentation/iri/1.0/tutorials/install-iri-linux.md

 ## Step 5.
 Check that the IOTA node is synchronized

-An IOTA node is considered synchronized when the `latestMilestoneIndex` field is equal to the `latestSolidSubtangleMilestoneIndex` field:
+A node is considered synchronized when the `latestMilestoneIndex` field is equal to the `latestSolidSubtangleMilestoneIndex` field:

 - `latestMilestoneIndex`: Index of the latest milestone that the IOTA node has received from its neighbors.
 This field is accurate only when the IOTA node is connected to synchronized neighbors.